jmjoy/fastcgi-client-rs/README.md

 ![fastcgi-client-rs](https://raw.githubusercontent.com/jmjoy/fastcgi-client-rs/master/fastcgi-client-rs.png)

-Fastcgi client implemented for Rust.
+Async Fastcgi client implemented for Rust.

 **Notice: This crate is not productive yet, please do not use in production.**